MelvLee/MelvLee.github.io/_posts/2021-01-09-host-your-websites-using-github-pages.md

 Behind the scenes, Jekyll will now regenerate the content for your website.
 After a few seconds your newly created blog post will be available at `https://\<your-username>.github.io/2021/01/01/my-first-blog-post`.

-## Configure your home page to display a list of the posts on your website
+## Configure your home page to display a list of post entries

-The themes listed in the table above have a layout template that can be used to generate a list of your posts on the home page of your website.
+The themes listed in the table above have a layout template that can be used to generate a list of your post entries on the home page of your website.
 The name of the home page template is shown in the *homepage layout* column.

 Jekyll looks for YAML [front matter][7] in a HTML or markdown file to determine which layout template must be used for the file.
 YAML front matter consists of YAML between triple dashed lines and inserted at the beginning of a HTML or markdown file.
 Below is an example of YAML front matter used to indicate the layout template: